farblos/yet-another-teensy-makefile/README.md

 - `SILENT`
   Echo-suppressing at-sign.
-Set to an empty string to echo the most important compiler and linker commands.
+Set to an empty string to echo the most important compiler and linker commands during their execution.
 For example:

     ```
         make SILENT= all